 The SQF Code element 2.6.3 requires that companies seeking certification develop and implement a Product Withdrawal and Recall Plan.
 This article outlines a strategy to develop and implement an effective Product Withdrawal and Recall Plan to meet this requirement:

-- Develop and Implement the Product Recall and Withdrawal Plan: Establish the processes to follow when a Product Recall and Withdrawal initiated.
+- Develop and Implement the Product Recall and Withdrawal Plan: Establish the processes to follow when a Product Recall and Withdrawal is initiated.
 Ensure that you include communication procedures and responsibilities.

 - Establish a Product Recall and Withdrawal Team: The team must be multidisciplinary.
 This means that different associates from different departments must be part of the team.
 Team members must also include a legal counsel and public relations.
 The team must have the role of the Recall Coordinator who is responsible for the coordination of tasks and communication during recall incidents.
 Ensure that the team is trained in the methods and responsibilities of the procedure.
 The procedure must have the updated contact information of each team member.